fxboxed/eugo/content/belgium/cities/brussels/_index.md

 Summer brings the city alive with music and outdoor fun.
 The Afropolitan Festival and River Jazz Festival are just a couple of the exciting events that draw locals and tourists alike.

-Don’t miss [unmissable summer events in Brussels](https://www.visit.brussels/en/visitors/what-to-do/summer-in-brussels) like the Mundo Pixar Experience or the Collectible Design Fair—they’re perfect for all ages.
+Don’t miss unmissable summer events in Brusselslike the Mundo Pixar Experience or the Collectible Design Fair—they’re perfect for all ages.
 Grab some sunscreen and enjoy the open-air vibes!

 ## Shopping Experiences in Brussels